loic-prieto/cards/README.md

 On the technological front, the game uses a client done in java, with the Slick 2D framework, and a server done in pure java that will host multiplayer games.
 No connection will be needed to play offline games with the AI or to build decks.
+Maven is used for packaging, Spring for the modularization of the code.